Credential Proxy Pattern for AI Agents

 | AgentSecrets | OS keychain integration | Credentials never in files or env vars |

-- Prompt injection resistance: Even a successful injection cannot extract credentials because they never enter the context window.
+- Prompt-injection resistance.
+A successful injection cannot extract credentials that never enter the context window.

-- Hierarchical delegation: Keychains.dev implements parent→child token forking so sub-agents get only the scopes they need.
+- Hierarchical delegation.
+Keychains.dev forks parent→child tokens so sub-agents get only the scopes they need.

-- Instant revocation: Access terminated without rotating the underlying secret.
+- Instant revocation.
+Access ends without rotating the underlying secret.

-- Audit trail: Every credential resolution logged with agent identity, timestamp, and target endpoint.
+- Audit trail.
+Every credential resolution is logged with agent identity, timestamp, and target endpoint.

-- Scoped least privilege: Each agent or sub-agent receives only the credentials required for its task.
+- Scoped least privilege.
+Each agent or sub-agent receives only the credentials its task requires.

-This is secrets management (HashiCorp Vault, AWS Secrets Manager, CyberArk) adapted for a new consumer: a non-deterministic agent whose behavior can be influenced by its inputs.
-The proxy is to agents what IAM instance roles are to EC2 instances — credentials are injected by the infrastructure, not stored in the workload.
+This is secrets management (HashiCorp Vault, AWS Secrets Manager, CyberArk Conjur) adapted for agents whose behavior can be influenced by adversarial inputs.
+The proxy is to agents what IAM instance roles are to EC2 instances: credentials injected by the infrastructure, not stored in the workload.

 - Any agent that makes outbound API calls, even to internal services.